AR Glasses: Can You See The Potential?

 Yet the creation of a mass-adoptable, affordable AR device has been inhibited by a number of factors, most notably by design.
 Bundling the components necessary for AR display into a discrete, aesthetically pleasing device has proven abundantly complex.

-And aesthetic appeal is just as important as technological complexity.
-Who wants to use an AR device everyday if it is the size of a fighter pilot helmet and has the heft of a concrete brick?
+And the aesthetic appeal is just as important as technological complexity.
+Who wants to use an AR device every day if it is the size of a fighter pilot helmet and has the heft of a concrete brick?